Teenage daughter feels left out by friends: how to help | luna app

 • Explore questions about friendships and emotions

-• Read anonymous, moderated questions from others who’ve been through something similar
+• Read anonymous questions from others who’ve been through something similar

 • Learn practical tips for self-care and setting boundaries